jparyani/mediagoblin/docs/designdecisions.rst

     even incentivized: significant contributors who do a copyright assignment to the FSF are eligible to have a unique goblin drawing produced for them by the project's main founder, Christopher Allan Webber.
-See :ref:`contributinghowto` for details.
+See :ref:`contributing-howto-chapter` for details.